petomer-codes/petomer-website/posts/phdapplicationprocess.md

 ## Materials
 After I finalized the list of schools, it was time to start putting together my application materials.
 If possible, I highly recommend starting early and asking professionals in that field to look over your materials.
 ### CV
-The [CV](/petomer-website/Tomer_CV_November2024.pdf) I used to apply to schools is linked.
-A few comments I received while revising my CV were to:
+Here is the [CV](/petomer-website/Tomer_CV_November2024.pdf) I used to apply to schools.
+A few comments I received while revising my CV were:
 * If you are in the early stages of publications, describe the project and your role.
-* Look at examples of CVs from new-er faculty in the field and structure your CV based on that.
+* Look at examples of CVs from young faculty in the field and structure your CV based on that.
 * Describe responsibilities using active language.

 ### Statement of purpose